higgsas/higgsas_geo_nodes_manual/docs/selection.rst

 Bounding Region Selection
 ************************************************************

-Boolean selection based on the axis
+Boolean selection based on the axis position from the goemetry bounding box

 .. image:: images/b_r_s.PNG

 X
-  Axis
+  Ratio of the axis position selection

+Y
+  Ratio of the axis position selection

+Z
+  Ratio of the axis position selection

+-X
+  Ratio of the axis position selection

+-Y
+  Ratio of the axis position selection

+-Z
+  Ratio of the axis position selection

+Invert
+  Inverts selection